Bulguk-dong

-Bulguk-dong is an administrative dong or a neighbourhood in the administrative subdivisions of the Gyeongju City, North Gyeongsang province, South Korea.
+Bulguk-dong is an administrative dong (neighborhood) in the administrative subdivisions of the Gyeongju, South Korea.
 It consists of seven legal dong including Gujeong-dong, Sirae-dong, Si-dong, Joyang-dong, Jinhyeon-dong, Ma-dong and Ha-dong.

-It is bordered by Toham mountain on the east, Dodong-dong on the west, Oedong-eup on the south and Bodeok-dong on the north.
+It is bordered by Tohamsan on the east, Dodong-dong on the west, Oedong-eup on the south and Bodeok-dong on the north.
 Its 37.34 square kilometers are home to about 8,893 people.
 Bulguksa temple and Seokguram grotto are situated in the district.

+Origin of the name

+The name Bulguk originates from Bulguksa, a Buddhist temple that is designated as a UNESCO World Heritage Site.
+The term "Bulguk" translates to "Land of Buddha" and reflects the Buddhist concept of the Pure Land.
+It embodies a synthesis of key Buddhist philosophies, including those of the Pure Land (Jeongto), the Lotus Sutra (Beophwa), and the Avatamsaka (Hwaeom) schools.